About

 Speak

-We're looking for researchers with firsthand experience — a workflow that worked, one that didn't, a methodological question you're still sorting out.
+I'm looking for researchers with firsthand experience — a workflow you built, something that broke, a question you're still working through.

 Nominate a SpeakerConvener